Obama warns of 'fallout' for Israel if peace effort fails

 Obama’s comments, made in an interview on Thursday, were published shortly before an Oval Office meeting in which Iran is expected to be the thorniest issue.
 The two leaders have a history of sometimes testy relations.

-“I didn’t like all of the remarks.
-I think there is no reason to put pressure on Israel,” he told Israel’s Army Radio.

-“Netanyahu will, I think, give a clear answer: ‘We are ready for peace.
-We want to advance a diplomatic accord.
-But we, rightly, worry about and fear for our national security.'”

-In the interview, Obama repeated his opposition to any congressional move to impose further sanctions on Iran while it is engaged in talks with Washington and other world powers.
+Obama repeated his opposition any congressional move to impose further sanctions on Iran while it is engaged in negotiations with Washington and other world powers.

 “It is profoundly in all of our interests to let this process play itself out,” Obama said. “ Let us test whether or not Iran can move far enough to give us assurances that their program is peaceful.”